olooney/oranlooney.com/content/post/jeopardy.md

         content = chat_response.choices[0].message.content
         return content

-One thing I like is that the `alex()` agent often adds a little explanation when the answer is wrong or not an exact word match, or just to provide another little tidbit of trivia, just like the real Alex Trebek:
+The prompt engineering cargo cult says telling an LLM they are a famous named person is often effective at eliciting high-quality responses.
+This seems to be the case here; the `alex()` agent often adds a little explanation or extra trivia tidbit, just like the real Alex Trebek:

     Category: THE VEEP RIGHT BEFORE...